senaaefe/trainee-transactions/README.md

 # trainee-transactions
- ASP.NET MVC Project.It has been made trainee transactions.
+ ASP.NET MVC Project.
+It has been made trainee transactions.